opencoweb/coweb/docs/java/moderator.rst

 This is especially useful for keeping a session's application state alive, even when all browser clients leave a session.

+Application programmers should implement subclasses of SessionModerator, and the following documentation should be helpful in writing a useful implementation.

 The Moderator API: SessionModerator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~